Brave Combat Federation: Kombat Kingdom 2022

+Indonesia, Bahrain, and Germany

+BRAVE CF 66 marked the organization's return to Indonesia after over four years.
+The event, held in Bali, was headlined by Chad Hanekom landing a KO of the year against In Jae La, a moment that went viral on social media.

+BRAVE CF returned to Bahrain for BRAVE CF 67, with Eldar Eldarov headlining a Super Welterweight, non-title bout, and beating Denis Maher, before the promotion closed out 2022 with its second trip to Germany.

+This time at Düsseldorf, BRAVE CF 68 hosted Joilton Lutterbach vs Mihail Cotruta as the main event in an interim Super Lightweight title bout – Joilton won by first-round KO but was ineligible to win the belt due to not making weight the day before.

 Roster

 Rules

 BRAVE Combat Federation follows the Unified Rules of Mixed Martial Arts that were originally established by the New Jersey State Athletic Control Board and modified by the Nevada State Athletic Commission.

 After the Association of Boxing Commissions approved the opening of new weight classes, BRAVE announced it would become the first international promotion to introduce a Super Lightweight division, as well as pushing the Welterweight limit to 175 lbs.

 Weight divisions and champions

 BRAVE Combat Federation has following weight classes: